 Effective Communication: To get the most benefit from the concurrent engineering strategy, effective communication is a prerequisite.
 Fast Information exchange between members, suppliers, customers, and manufacturers is important.
 It must be ensured that all members are aware of what other members are doing.

-Management Support: Proper management supports helps in the implementation of the concurrent engineering principles.
+Management Support: Proper management support helps in the implementation of the concurrent engineering principles.

 Involvement of Customers and Suppliers: The success of product development in concurrent engineering depends on the proper integration between the customer, suppliers, and manufacturer.
 This reduces the design error and reworks significantly.